 Longtime partner Paragon Press contracted BOYDesign to design reproductions of two novels for a historical library and foundation.
 Both Jewel books were written by Clara Louise Burnham, a popular author from 1880 to 1925.
 The books in this Collector's Edition were to replicate the original 1903 and 1904 publications.
 Each would have cloth-covered hardback covers with foil-stamped lettering and artwork and be stored in a slipcase.

 Replicating the book covers was another time-consuming process since they featured hand-drawn lettering and flowers.
-To mimic the original lettering and produce crisp type, updated lettering was created based on four Blackletter typefaces − Canterbury, Cloister Black, Carol Gothic and Amador – selecting the letters from each font that most closely resembled the original and converting each letter to a vector file so it could be manipulated to mirror the original.
+To mimic the original lettering and produce crisp type, updated lettering was created based on four typefaces for "A Chapter" (Canterbury, Cloister Black, Carol Gothic and Amador) and three typefaces for "Story Book" (Caslon Old Face, Century Schoolbook and Bookman Old Style).
+After selecting the letters from each font that most closely resembled the original, they were converted into a vector file, so they could be altered to match the original.
 Each flower was unique and had to be redrawn, with each color rendered as a separate vector file for foil stamping.

-Once the books were printed, the slipcase was designed and fabricated, with 500 sets assembled.
+Once the books were printed, the slipcase was designed and fabricated, and 500 sets were assembled.